 They’re also one of the…

-Are also great cats to have around children.
-Because the love to receive attention and don’t get easily upset, they are pretty tolerant of toddlers while they’re learning how to behave around animals, and absolutely love “cozying up” with a child at night.
+There are a few cat breeds that seem to listen to their owners!
+So, if you say “No” or “Don’t do that,” they’ll stop what they’re doing and move on.
+It’s Amazing!
+Manx cats are also great cats to have around children.
+Because they love to receive attention and don’t get easily upset, they are pretty tolerant of toddlers while learning to behave around animals and love “cozying up” with a child at night.

-Arthritis.
+A few health issues could arise in a Manx cat, so it’s wise to be informed and prepared for these.
+The first is arthritis.
 However, the arthritis can be in the tailbone in a Manx with a tail.
 They can also have corneal dystrophy, which causes their eyes to become cloudy,

 - A spine that is too short,